LeonM789/3-Layer-Perceptron-Neural-Network/README.md

 - testing data: just select the already existing testing data file or select your own
 - training data: same as above
 - activation function: can be any function you want (e.g. sin(x), 5*x^2, ...)
-- neurons: determines how many weights there will be (e.g. 20, 50, 100, ...)
+- neurons: affects how many weights there will be (e.g. 20, 50, 100, ...)
-- learning rate: for good results I would suggenst anything < 0.1
+- learning rate: for good results I would suggest anything < 0.1
 - epochs: how often you want the training to be done - a few hundred should give good results

 ## You may also like...